 Engine 486, a custom Mack, was purchased in 1972.
-This engine, heavily modified in 1990, is still a first line engine at the Delena station.
-Other apparatus have been purchased and recycled over the years including ambulances, engines, rescues, tenders, and two wildland deuce and a halfs.
+Other apparatus have been purchased and recycled over the years including ambulances, engines, rescues, tenders, and two wildland deuce and a halves.

 In 1976, two Chiefs, two book keepers and approximately 65 volunteers operated out of the three stations.
 Apparatus included six pumpers, three tankers, two ambulances (one of which was a combination rescue/ambulance).
 They responded to an average of 55 fire calls per year.
 An average of 160 ambulance calls were made during this time.

 Two additional firefighters EMT's were hired in 1978 and the following year a fourth station was added to the district in the Quincy area.

 1979 saw the hiring of two dispatchers, each working eight hour shifts per day.
 The volunteers provided coverage during the unstaffed hours.
 June 1991 saw the replacement of district dispatchers by the Columbia 911 Communications Center.